kuri65536/pdf_toc_outlines/README.md

 #### option: --pages
-specify the numbers of pages to extract TOC. [under construction]
+specify the numbers of pages to extract TOC.

 ```text
 usage: --pages [numbers],[numbers],...